Keyboard shortcuts

 When on the public Internet, Simple IoT should be proxied by a web server like Caddy to provide TLS/HTTPS security.
 Caddy by default obtains free TLS certificates from Let’s Encrypt and ZeroSSL with automatic fallback if one provider fails.

-There are Ansible recipes available to deploy Simple IoT, Caddy, Influxdb, and Grafana that work on most Linux servers.
+There are Ansible recipes available to deploy Simple IoT, Caddy, InfluxDB, and Grafana that work on most Linux servers.

 Video: Setting up a Simple IoT System in the cloud